Rugby League is the working-class version of Rugby Union

 - The Parramatta Eels were formed and joined the League in the same year as the Sea Eagles (1947) and historically, the less successful of the two, as well as one of the least successful teams in the league.
 While the team has 4 premierships from the 80s (1981, 1982, 1983, 1986) and 5 minor premierships (1976, 1977, 1984, 2001, 2009), it took them a decade longer than Manly for them to win their first premiership, they have never won any premiership since the '80s and in a sharp contrast to the Sea Eagles spoonless record, the Eels have the most wooden spoons (10) of any club still in the league.
 Ever since their heyday in the '80s, the Eels have been mostly mired in mediocrity and ineptitude.
 The origin of Paramatta's nickname is surprisingly interesting: Like most clubs founded before the 1980s, Parramatta was established with no official nickname or mascot.
 The only nickname they had been known by from before "The Eels" were "The Fruitpickers".
 In the 1960s, a Sydney rugby league journalist, suggested that the club should be known as the "Eels".
 The reasoning was based on the name of Parramatta, anglicised from the Aboriginal dialect "Barramattagal" meaning "place where the Eels dwell" and the nickname became official in the 1970s.
 The team's colours are Blue and Gold, and are historic rivals with Manly due to the date of their origins, as well as some heated matchups during the mid '70s and the mid '80s.
 Canterbury and the Penrith Panthers, the latter being a local derby known as "The Battle of the West".
 The Eels are also rivals of St. George-Illawara and Melbourne due to some rather exciting matches between the two clubs.

 - The Penrith Panthers, like Cronulla, joined the league in 1967, but unlike the Sharks, have won two premierships (1991, 2003), the most recent one being an upset win over the Sydney Roosters.
-Also known as the Mountain Men and the Pennies, the Panthers are probably more known for some very poor color schemes for their uniforms — the team were called The Chocolate Soldiers* due to their rust-colored jerseys they used until the '90s, which they got rid of in 1991...for jerseys with Black with White, Red, Yellow and Green stripes*, which was replaced in 2000 for jerseys with Black, Rust red, Teal green and White stripes before finally settling on Black and Teal in 2004.
+Also known as the Mountain Men and the Pennies, the Panthers are probably more known for some very poor color schemes for their uniforms — the team were called The Chocolate Soldiers, originally by radio commentator Frank Hyde, who wrote in the Penrith Club journal "these chocolate soldiers from out west – they don't melt!" due to their rust-colored jerseys they used until the '90s, which they got rid of in 1991...for jerseys with Black with White, Red, Yellow and Green stripesnote , which was replaced in 2000 for jerseys with Black, Rust red, Teal green and White stripes before finally settling on Black and Teal in 2004.
 They maintain a fierce rivalry with Parramatta ("The Battle of the West") and Sydney.